 University Payroll Taxes

-If an employee's exempt status is not renewed by February 15, the University must begin withholding income taxes during the next pay period at the default maximum withholding amount, single with zero exemptions.
-No refunds will be given by the UHR Payroll Department.
+- If you do not renew your exempt status by February 15, UVA must begin withholding income taxes during the next pay period at the default maximum withholding amount, single with zero exemptions

-Exempt Status of Full-Time Students Information regarding the exemption from Social Security and Medicare (FICA) taxes for students can be found in the policy on Student FICA exemption.
+Information regarding the exemption from Social Security and Medicare (FICA) taxes for students can be found in the Student FICA exemption policy.

-*Any student worker that has an active Faculty or Staff assignment is not eligible for the FICA exemption on any assignment, no exceptions.
+Student workers with active faculty or staff assignments are not eligible for FICA exemption on any assignment, no exceptions.